Why register a Court of Protection Order?

 You can call us to ask questions about accounts, but deputies cannot transact over the phone.

-• Use our Banking app
+• Use our app

-• Use the Internet Bank if:
+• Use the internet bank if:

 • your Court of Protection Order restricts what you can do.
 For example, there's a limit to how much money you can access